Close $5K Website Deals Without a Sales Team

 The specificity matters.
 “Know anyone who might need a website” gets a shrug.
 “Know any other SaaS founders who need a custom onboarding flow built” triggers actual names.

-One client in the legal tech space generated four referrals within six months of project completion.
+One client in the legal tech space generated 4 referrals within 6 months of project completion.
 Total value: $22,000.
-And none of those referrals negotiated on price, because they’d been told by someone they trusted exactly what to expect.
+None of those referrals negotiated on price, because they’d been told by someone they trusted exactly what to expect.

 I don’t offer referral fees to clients.
 I’ve tried it.
 It doesn’t work the way you’d expect.
 Clients don’t refer for money.
 They refer because you made them look good, and because they want to help someone they like.
 Referral fees make it transactional, and transactional referrals get you price-shoppers, not ideal clients.